NOTE- This Blog also entails UPES Geography PYQ 2025 Main Examination-

 process of “aggressive consumerism" gets started, where the core idea is to create-

-- Create artificial demand through marketing and influence
+- Create artificial demand

-- Ensure continuous consumption cycles through the supply side chain.
+cycles through the supply side chain.

-This transformation gives rise to aggressive consumerism, where consumption is no longer need-based but desire-driven and system-induced.
-Artificial demand is supported by-
+where consumption is no longer need-based but desire-driven and

 - corresponding supply,

-- creating a self-perpetuating cycle of production and consumption.
+- Creating a self-perpetuating cycle of production and consumption.

-So, if this understanding develops, we can easily conclude that aggressive consumerism is not merely the result of individual choices but a structural outcome of market dynamics and capitalist competition, which prioritises-
+- So, if this understanding develops, we can easily conclude that aggressive consumerism is not merely the result of

 - profit over sustainability, and